theogf/BayesianSVM.jl/README.md

 y_uncertaintypredic = Model.PredictProb(X_test)
 ```
 Where X_training should be a matrix of size NSamples x NFeatures, and y_training should be a vector of 1 and -1

+You can find a more complete description in the [Wiki](https://github.com/theogf/BayesianSVM.jl/wiki/Bayesian-Support-Vector-Machine-Documentation#welcome-to-the-bayesiansvmjl-wiki)